 The best thing we can do here is carefully and seriously examine the vendors you work with.
-Make sure they are technically qualified, English fluent, and behave in trusted manners.
+Make sure they are technically qualified, English fluent, and behave in a trusted manner.
 For us, it's the optimal solution for you to escape from the hassle of lengthy and costly litigation.

 Poor communication and cultural misunderstandings

 Poor communication and cultural misunderstanding issues can kill projects from the very beginning.
 They exist as offshore outsourcing software's inherent factors.
-But sometimes, we underestimate their complication to achieve the minimum development cost.
+But sometimes, we underestimate the complication of achieving the minimum development cost.